 Is July too late to prune lilacs?

 Lilacs should be pruned as soon as the flowering season ends, often in late spring to early summer.
 Lilacs set their blossoming buds for the following year immediately after flowering, so if you prune them in July, you risk eliminating those for the current year.
-It is typically advised to avoid pruning lilacs in July to guarantee a beautiful show of its blossoms during the following flowering season.
+It is typically advised to avoid pruning lilacs in July to guarantee a beautiful show of blossoms during the following flowering season.